Cocktails

 - How strong is a Death in the Afternoon?

 - The Death in the Afternoon has an ABV of approximately 43.6%.
 That's approximately 3.29 US standard drinks.
-A standard serving contains 348 calories, 0.9g sugar, 1.6g carbs.
-Strength varies depending on the exact measures and spirits used.
+This recipe is estimated to contain 348 kcal, 0.9g sugar, 1.6g carbs.
+Strength varies depending on the exact measures and ingredients used.

 - When is a Death in the Afternoon typically served?